-Have students jot down answers to these questions as they read: What is one way making a new pair of jeans affects the environment?
+Have students jot down answers to these questions as they read: What are two ways in which making a new pair of jeans impacts the environment?
 How does buying used jeans help the environment?
 How are some companies supporting the buy-used movement?